-In 2018, Ayanna Soynini Pressley became the first African American woman to be elected to represent the 7th District in Massachusetts.
-She unseated ten-term congressman Michael Capuano, a Democrat in the August primary of that year.
+In 2018, Ayanna Soynini Pressley became the first African American woman elected to represent the 7th District in Massachusetts.
+She unseated ten-term congressman Michael Capuano, a Democrat, in the August primary of that year.

 In 1992, Pressley entered Boston University Metropolitan College.
-While in college, Pressley took an internship in the office of then-Congressman Joseph P. Kennedy.
-In 1994, she left college to work full time for Congressman Kennedy where she assisted him as his constituency director and scheduled his political events.
+While in college, Pressley took an internship in the office of Congressman Joseph P. Kennedy.
+In 1994, she left college to work full time for Congressman Kennedy, assisting him as his constituency director and scheduling his political events.

 In 2009, Ayanna Pressley became the political director and senior aide for Massachusetts Senator John Kerry.
 In November of that year she was elected to the Boston City Council.
 With her swearing-in on January 4, 2010, Ayanna Pressley became the first woman of color to ever serve on the Boston City Council.
 As a Councilwoman, Pressley formed and served on the Committee on Healthy Women, Families and Communities.
 She was re-elected to the city council in the 2011, 2013 and 2015.